 If you believe in cryptocurrency and its ability to revolutionize our global economy then I recommend holding on tight for the long term.
 It’s going to be a bumpy ride.

 [The author holds BTC, ETH, IOTA, ADA, and XLM.
-Nothing in this article is to be construed as investment advice.
+This article is not investment advice.
 Invest at your own risk after doing your own research.]